Explore LLB Course Information – Detailed

 - Class per week: 7

-Duration of Program: April to May end (Till GGSIPU Entrance exam)
+Duration of Program: April to end of May (Till GGSIPU Entrance exam)

 - Quantitative Aptitude